Moving in Spain

 • Self-Employed (Cuenta Propia): You must demonstrate your business is still active and solvent.
 This is typically done by providing your quarterly tax filings (IVA and IRPF forms) and Social Security payment receipts.

-Step 2: Long-Term Residency (Residencia de Larga Duración)
+Step 2: Long-term residency in Spain (Residencia de Larga Duración)

-This is the first major upgrade in your residency status and the primary goal for most expats after their initial renewals.
+This is the first major upgrade in your residency status in Spain and the primary goal for most expats after their initial renewals.

 • Five-Year Rule: After residing legally and continuously in Spain for five years, you are eligible to apply for long-term residency.